|Interested in presenting a free program for the public in partnership with the Library?

 2. Check the availability of the room on our Event Calendar.

-3. Review the South Brunswick Public Library Meeting Room Policy, Rules and Regulations A copy of these Policy, Rules and Regulations and a Rental Fee Schedule are attached to the Room Rental Application.
+3. Review the South Brunswick Public Library Meeting Room Policy, Rules and Regulations A copy of these Policy, Rules and Regulations and a Room and Equipment Fee Schedule are attached to the Room Use-Rental Application Complete.
 Please make sure you read them and retain a copy for your record and use; exceptions to any of the rules will not be made.

 4. Confirm that your requested date is no less than two weeks from the date of the application.
 No application will be accepted less than 2 weeks prior to the requested date; no exceptions.